SiNaPsEr0x/airgeddon-plugins2/README.md

 It is based on the [Wacker] script.
 Credits to the author/s: [https://github.com/blunderbuss-wctf/wacker](https://github.com/blunderbuss-wctf/wacker).
 Credits also for The staff of the [Ermine] tool for their contribution donating free use of their awesome statifier tool used in the WPA3 online attack plugin to make executable portable.

 ## airgeddon.
+WPA3 cookie guzzler

+> An airgeddon plugin to perform a WPA3 Cookie Guzzler DoS attack.

+This plugin is for [airgeddon] tool.
+It combines a Bash wrapper with a Python helper to run the Cookie Guzzler procedure from the WPA3 attacks menu on `airgeddon>=11.61`.
+The attack can leverage a secondary adapter to capture SAE scalar and finite field values automatically or allows entering them manually to reuse previous captures.
+Once armed, it continuously injects crafted frames to overwhelm the target AP causing Denial of Service (DoS).

+This plugin requires `python>=3.1`, `tshark`, and `wpa_supplicant` to be available on the system.

+## airgeddon.
 All chars accepted on Captive Portal

 > An airgeddon plugin to decrease security to accept any char as part of the password for Evil Twin Captive Portal attack.